rbtzh/hexo-theme-info/README.md

 - [ ] Multi-language support
 - [ ] Learn GSAP (The one [iA's Website](https://ia.net) using) to add animation.
 - [x] let header shows the current address
 - [x] find out how to add css file using relative path
 - [ ] redesign
+- [ ] use rem to re-layout css files
 - [ ] I really need a design system
 - [ ] auto position the image base on scale
 - [ ] Responsive Design